 Baud Rate.
 The available baud rate range in this mode is approximately 500-10k baud, but the Mini SSC II only works at 2400 or 9600 baud.
-If you want to put a Mini SSC II servo controller on the same serial line as your Pololu 16-servo controller, you must use one of the two baud rates that the Mini SSC II can support.
+If you want to put a Mini SSC II servo controller on the same serial line as your Pololu 8-servo controller, you must use one of the two baud rates that the Mini SSC II can support.

 Protocol.
 To set the servo position, send a sequence of three bytes.
 The first byte is a synchronization value that must always be 255.
-Byte 2 is the servo number, and if must not be 255.
-Byte 3 is the position to which you want the servo to move.
+Byte 2 is the servo number, and it can be 0-254.
+Byte 3 is the position to which you want the servo to move, also 0-254.